Blue Phase: Optimal Network Traffic Control for Legacy and Autonomous Vehicles: Numerical Experiments

 \subsection{Phase activation patterns}

 To further analyze the behavior of the proposed hybrid network control policy, we report the number of consecutive green or blue phases activated based on the market penetration of AVs in the network.
 For this analysis, we focus on a departure rate of 7,000 veh/h and a green phase lost time of 2 s, which exhibited the most balanced level of congestion for the generated instances and three AV penetration rates: 20\%, 50\% and 80\%.
 Figure \ref{fig:phase} depicts the distribution of average consecutive phase activation over time periods per intersection and per simulation.
-For all the proportion of AVs observed, we find that the blue phase is systematically activated for more consecutive time periods compared to the green phase.
+For an AV market penetration of 20\%, we find that green phase is activated for more consecutive time periods compared to blue phase, with up to $\sim$70 consecutive activations.
+This figure considerably reduces when the proportion of AVs in the network increases.
+Increasing the proportion of AVs to 50\% and 80\% results in more frequent short streaks for green phases with the majority of consecutive activations between 1 and 10 time periods.
+In contrast, blue phase activations are found to be more robust to the levels of AVs in the network.
+Blue phases are mainly activated in streaks of 1 to 30 time periods, with a majority of consecutive activations between 1 and 10 time periods.
 Since the blue phase admits more combinations of vehicle movements compared to the green phase, the latter often does not have greater pressure until queue lengths are longer.
-For a proportion of AVs of 20\% the distribution of the consecutive activations of green phases shows streaks of up to 10 time periods, with a large majority of streaks of less than 5 time periods.
-In turn, blue phases can be activated consecutively for up to 43 time periods.
-Increasing the proportion of AVs to 50\% results in more frequent streaks between 5 and 20 time periods for blue phases and more frequent short streaks for green phases.
-For 80\% of AVs in the network, green phases are almost always activated for a single time period only whereas blue phases may remain active for up to 50 time periods.
+Hence, if the level of AVs in the network is high, LVs may have to wait several time periods before being serviced.